usableprivacy/upribox/docs/source/index.rst

 **Privacy made easy for the Raspberry Pi**

-The upribox image turns your Raspberry Pi into a Privacy Router:

 Adblocking
 ##########
 The upribox automatically filters advertisement and trackers.
 Internet speed is increased and your privacy protected.

-Remove VPN
+Remote VPN
 ##########
 The upribox creates a VPN server for remote connections.
-Protect yourself when using insecure public hotspots.
+Protect yourself when using insecure public WiFi hotspots.

 Easy to use
 ###########